Aashir-tech/Paytm/README.md

-# Paytm Clone (MERN Stack) 💰
+# Wallet Go - A Seamless Pay (MERN Stack) 💰

-A simple and interactive **Paytm Clone** built with **MERN Stack**, allowing users to sign up, log in, check balances, and send money securely to other users.
+A simple and interactive **Wallet** built with **MERN Stack**, allowing users to sign up, log in, check balances, and send money securely to other users.

 ## Features 🚀
 - **User Authentication** – Secure signup & login using **JWT & Zod**.